Left cover photo c/o Todd Baker

 I used this mixture to clean the tub in our new place last weekend, and it was so freaking rewarding.
 It’s a paste-like mixture, so I put on gloves and spread it out all over the tub.
 I let it sit for a few minutes, sprayed the tub down with a spray bottle full of water, and then used a scrub brush.
 That tub was so unbelievably clean when I washed everything away.

-Here are the supplies for a small batch:
+Here are the supplies I used for a small batch:

 –2 tbsp plain white vinegar is cheap cleaning staple.
-Don’t worry if you aren’t a fan of the smell–it doesn’t linger, especially if you mix it with other things.
+And the smell doesn’t doesn’t linger.
 Vinegar is a weak form of acetic acid.
 FYI, I’ve read you shouldn’t use vinegar-based cleaning products on granite, marble, stone, and some hardwood finishes.
+Definitely look into whether or not you should use vinegar (or any cleaning ingredient) on your particular surface.

-– 1/2 cup baking soda adds some grit to your cleaning mixture and also helps deodorize.
+– 1/2 cup baking soda adds some grit to the mixture and also helps deodorize.
 Plus it’s very fun to make baking soda volcanoes by pouring vinegar into a bowl of baking soda.

 -1 tbsp vodka is an excellent, inexpensive disinfecting product.
 I once had a wonderful doctor who told me about a time she was on vacation in Mexico and removed a friend’s ingrown toenail using only vodka for sterilization.
 Gross, but I miss her–wish she hadn’t gone back to Canada 🙂 You can also put bottom-shelf vodka in a spray bottle and spray it on surfaces as a disinfectant.
 It’s highly concentrated, so a little goes a long way.